-6.3 The set-up of the user study
+6.2 The Setup of the User Study

-26 subjects participated in our user study, among them 12 archeologists that are regularly confronted by assembly tasks.
+Twenty-six subjects participated in our user study, among them 12 archeologists that are regularly confronted by assembly tasks.
 They were not paid.
-10 of the volunteers were female, and 16 volunteers were male, aged from 13 to 56 years, 33 years in average.
-21 volunteers were right handers, three were left handers, and two ambidextrous.
+Ten of the volunteers were female, and 16 volunteers were male, aged from 13 to 56 years, 33 years in average.
+Twenty-one volunteers were right handers, three were left handers, and two ambidextrous.
 Among all subjects, there were 11 frequent users of CAD software, and 14 frequent 3D video game players.
 Note that only one of the subjects had used the ArcheoTUI system before.